Richard Gasquet: 2024–2025: 1000th match played, 75th major participation and retirement at Roland Garros

-Playing style
+Playing style and coaching

 Gasquet is an all-court player, known for his complete and elegant game as well as his single-handed backhand, which is considered to be one of the best ever.
 His forehand is his weaker wing, and is generally less consistent and slower.
 For his forehand, he uses a semi-western to Eastern grip with an unusually long take-back.
 However, upon contact, he hits the ball flat with an eastern grip while flicking his wrist, seemingly combining flat and topspin strokes together.
 It is due to this that his forehand is sometimes considered "awkward" and less effective.

 Gasquet's single-handed backhand is considered one of the most graceful, efficient and effective backhands ever.
 Like his forehand, he winds up very far backwards with a big circular take-back, with his left hand supporting the take-back.
 Upon release, he flicks his wrist and produces a large follow-through and finish, often above the head, due to the need to impart extreme topspin.

 Executing one of the most deadly top-spin single-handed backhands.
-Gasquet’s backhand is known for its consistency, speed and accuracy, and has been acclaimed by many past players and commentators such as Robbie Koenig, John McEnroe and Brad Gilbert.
+Gasquet's backhand is known for its consistency, speed and accuracy, and has been acclaimed by many past players and commentators including Robbie Koenig, John McEnroe and Brad Gilbert.
 His ability to create pace and angles with it, from anywhere on the base line, coupled with the amount of top-spin he uses produces problems for numerous players.

 Gasquet has shown versatility in returning difficult shots to his backhand with various methods, whether by slice, topspin angles, or heavy power.
 He is also capable of hitting flat returns on high top-spin shots directed to that wing, a shot most single-handed backhand players struggle with.